RENGO

 The Japanese Trade Union Confederation (日本労働組合総連合会, Nihon Rōdōkumiai Sōrengōkai), commonly known as RENGO (連合, Rengō), is the largest national trade union center in Japan, with over six million members as of 2011.
-It was founded in 1989 as a result of the merger of the Japan Confederation of Labor (Domei), the Federation of Independent Unions (Churitsuroren) and the National Federation Of Industrial Organisations (Shinsambetsu).
+It was founded in 1989 as a result of the merger of the Japan Confederation of Labor (Dōmei), the Federation of Independent Unions (Chūritsu Rōren) and the National Federation Of Industrial Organisations (Shinsanbetsu).
 In 1990, the General Council of Trade Unions of Japan (Sohyo) also joined RENGO.

 As of July 2012, RENGO has 54 affiliate unions and 47 local organizations.

 Party affiliation

 RENGO was historically affiliated with the Democratic Party of Japan, but on June 28, 2012, president Nobuaki Koga made a speech at the Liberal Democratic Party headquarters stating that the confederation may reconsider its future.

 In 2014, it endorsed LDP-supported candidate Yoichi Masuzoe for the Tokyo gubernatorial election.

 Affiliated organizations

 Current affiliates

 Many unions are affiliated with RENGO: